Tampa 2

-Tampa 2 description
+Description

 The personnel used in the Tampa 2 are specific in position and required abilities.
 All positions in this defense place a premium on speed, and often the result is that they are all undersized by league standards.
 The defensive linemen in this scheme have to be quick and agile enough to create pressure on the quarterback without the aid of a blitz from either the linebackers or the secondary, with the defensive tackle in the nose position having above-average tackling skills to help stop runs.
-Warren Sapp is often cited as the primary example of a defensive lineman who flourished in this scheme due to his devastating combination of size and speed; he is now reckoned as the prototype three-technique defensive tackle.
+Warren Sapp is often cited as the primary example of a defensive lineman who flourished in this scheme due to his devastating combination of size and speed; he is now considered the prototypical three-technique defensive tackle.

 The three linebackers, two cornerbacks and two safeties are responsible for covering the middle of the field.
 The outside linebackers' general zone is between the cornerbacks, covering the area of the field from the line of scrimmage to 10 yards back.
-The middle linebacker must have better-than-average speed, and additional skills to be able to read the play and either maintain his central position to help the outside linebackers cover short passes, drop behind the linebackers in coverage and protect the zone of the field behind the outside linebackers from 11–20 yards out, or run up to the line of scrimmage to help assist in stopping the runs.
+The middle linebacker must have better-than-average speed, and additional skills to be able to read the play and either maintain his central position to help the outside linebackers cover short passes, drop behind the linebackers in coverage and protect the zone of the field behind the outside linebackers from 11 to 20 yards out, or run up to the line of scrimmage to help assist in stopping the runs.
 "It takes a special linebacker to do that, a guy with speed," wrote Pete Prisco, senior NFL writer for CBSSports.com.
-The cornerbacks protect the sidelines of the field from the line of scrimmage to anywhere between 15–20 yards out.
-According to Prisco, they "don't have to be great man-to-man cover players, but they have to be guys who can tackle."
-Dungy always expected his linebackers and cornerbacks to be above-average tacklers, as they are usually the primary tacklers in the defense.
+The cornerbacks protect the sidelines of the field from the line of scrimmage to anywhere between 15 and 20 yards out.
+According to Prisco, they "don't have to be great man-to-man cover players, but they have to be guys who can tackle".
+Dungy always expected his linebackers and cornerbacks to be above-average tacklers, since they are usually the primary tacklers in the defense.